 The static, single-layered email security defenses built into Microsoft 365 and Workspace are unable to protect against today's sophisticated attacks like targeted spear phishing and ransomware, and there are no preventative measures in place to safeguard key assets against zero-day attacks.
 Rushed deployments frequently lead to misconfiguration of cloud email, leaving users even more susceptible in these platforms.
 Attackers have taken note of this trend, and are capitalizing on inadequately secured cloud email to steal credentials and compromise accounts.
-Despite existing protection, 40% of Office 465 users have experienced credential theft nevertheless.
+Despite existing protection, 40% of Microsoft 365 users have experienced credential theft nevertheless.

 To help your business safely and successfully adapt and adjust to this heightened digital threat environment, we'll examine some of the main risks you face as a cloud email user, and offer our top tips and advice for securely navigating this WFH world.

 What Are My Risks as a Cloud Email User?

 Understanding the magnified digital risk that you face in this challenging, transitional time is critical in staying safe while working remotely.
 Cloud email users face a plethora of threats on a daily basis that they may not be aware of.
 These “hidden dangers” include: